Rural Internet: Digital divide

-Scholarship on the topic of the digital divide has shifted from an understanding of people who do and do not have access to the internet to an analysis of the quality of internet access.
-Because opting out of internet activity is no longer a choice with internet-only customer service, online banking, and online schooling, internet access has become an increasing need in rural communities with inadequate infrastructure.
+Scholarship on the topic of the digital divide has shifted from an understanding of people who do and do not have access to the Internet to an analysis of the quality of Internet access.
+Because opting out of Internet activity is no longer a choice with Internet-only customer service, online banking, and online schooling, Internet access has become an increasing need in rural communities with inadequate infrastructure.

-Although government programs such as E-rate provisions provide internet connection to schools and libraries under the U.S. federal government, more general internet access to a broader community has not been directly addressed in policy.
-The provision of "national" internet services tends to favor urban metropolitan regions.
-For a long time, even, many within the U.S. considered the internet to be a luxury.
-In 2001, then FCC Chair Michael Powell said, “I think there’s a Mercedes divide.
-I’d like to have one.
-I can’t afford one” when asked about solutions to shrinking the digital divide.
-At the time, the internet was still largely new, as less than half of the U.S. did not have access to any home internet.
-In 2021, 77% of Americans have home broadband according to the most recent Pew Research Center survey.
-The attitude in the U.S. has largely shifted since Powell's remarks, however, as under the current administration and President Joe Biden there is a common belief that "broadband is infrastructure" and that is must be treated as such.
+Although government programs such as E-rate provisions provide Internet connection to schools and libraries under the U.S. federal government, more general Internet access to a broader community has not been directly addressed in policy.
+The provision of "national" Internet services tends to favor urban metropolitan regions.
+For a long time, many within the U.S. considered the Internet to be a luxury.
+In 2001, then FCC Chair Michael Powell said, "I think there's a Mercedes divide.
+I'd like to have one.
+I can't afford one," when asked about solutions to shrinking the digital divide.
+At the time, the Internet was still largely new, as more than half of the U.S. lacked access to any home Internet.
+In 2021, 77% of Americans had home broadband according to a Pew Research Center survey from that year.
+The attitude in the U.S. has largely shifted since Powell's remarks, however, as under the current administration and President Joe Biden there is a common belief that "broadband is infrastructure" and that it must be treated as such.

-The digital divide is even more prominent in developing countries, where physical access to internet services are at a much lower rate.
-While developed countries such as the U.S. face the challenge of providing universal service (ensuring that everyone has access to internet service in the home), developing countries face the challenge of providing universal access (ensuring that everyone has the opportunity to make use of the internet).
-For example, in Egypt there are only about six phone lines per 100 people, with less than two lines per 100 people in rural areas, which makes it even more difficult for people to access the internet.
+The digital divide is even more prominent in developing countries, where physical access to Internet services is at a much lower rate.
+While developed countries such as the U.S. face the challenge of providing universal service (ensuring that everyone has access to Internet service in the home), developing countries face the challenge of providing universal access (ensuring that everyone has the opportunity to make use of the Internet).
+For example, in Egypt there are only about six phone lines per 100 people, with less than two lines per 100 people in rural areas, which makes it even more difficult for people to access the Internet.